Skip to main content

 These online sources are helpful in resolving citation style questions.
 However, they are not all official Chicago Style guides, but rather interpretations of the citation style and may be prone to inaccuracies.
 Always consult the official style manual first for the most accurate information.

-Online resource from Purdue University that provides information to online reference materials and services for creating citations, formatting papers to particular styles, and more.
+• Purdue OWL Chicago Style Guide - Online resource from Purdue University that provides information on online reference materials and services for creating citations, formatting papers to particular styles, and more.